RJW20/NEAT/README.md

 - `number`: the number of Genomes from each Species to save (set to -1 for all).

 #### `settings`
-A dictionary controlling the initiation and duration of the algorithm, as well as collating all other settings into one place:
+The dictionary controlling the initiation and duration of the algorithm, as well as collating all other settings into one place:
-- `creation_type`: choose whether to start a Population of Players with randomized Genomes or load a previous save, when choosing to load they will be attempted to be loaded from `population_settings['save_folder']`.
+- `creation_type`: choose whether to start a Population of Players with randomized Genomes or load a previous save - when choosing to load they will be attempted to be loaded from `population_settings['save_folder']`.
-- `load_all_settings`: choose whether to load the settings from the save or use the ones present in this file (if applicable) - only the Player_args, progress_settings and playback_settings will be replaced.
+- `load_all_settings`: choose whether to load the settings from the save or use the ones present in this file (if applicable) - only the `player_args`, `progress_settings` and `playback_settings` will be replaced.
 - `total_generations`: the number of generations to run the Population until (a loaded Population will remember the generation it was saved at and still only run till this number)

 #### `simulation_settings`
 Any constants/variables needed for simulating the Players should be here for easy adjustments.

-Some options have a default value indicated in the example `settings.py`, which can be left as None or completely removed and the default value for that setting will be used.
-If an entire dictionary has default values that you wish to use you may completely remove the dictionary.

 ## Running the Algorithm
 Run the function `main` in the example `main.py`.